 Lattice Semiconductor (LSCC) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the chipmaker had gained 14% over the past month.
-This has outpaced the Computer and Technology sector's gain of 5.05% and the S&P 500's gain of 4.58% in that time.
+Prior to today's trading, shares of the chipmaker had lost 0.7% over the past month.
+This has lagged the Computer and Technology sector's gain of 3.08% and the S&P 500's gain of 3% in that time.

 Investors will be hoping for strength from LSCC as it approaches its next earnings release.
-The company is expected to report EPS of $0.12, up 50% from the prior-year quarter.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $103 million, up 1.5% from the year-ago period.
+In that report, analysts expect LSCC to post earnings of $0.15 per share.
+This would mark year-over-year growth of 36.36%.
+Our most recent consensus estimate is calling for quarterly revenue of $103 million, up 1.5% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $0.46 per share and revenue of $407.89 million.
-These totals would mark changes of +109.09% and +2.28%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $0.57 per share and revenue of $407.89 million, which would represent changes of +72.73% and +2.28%, respectively, from the prior year.

-Any recent changes to analyst estimates for LSCC should also be noted by investors.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.
+Investors might also notice recent changes to analyst estimates for LSCC.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
-The Zacks Consensus EPS estimate remained stagnant within the past month.
-LSCC is holding a Zacks Rank of #2 (Buy) right now.
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+Within the past 30 days, our consensus EPS projection remained stagnant.
+LSCC currently has a Zacks Rank of #2 (Buy).

-Valuation is also important, so investors should note that LSCC has a Forward P/E ratio of 37.02 right now.
-This represents a premium compared to its industry's average Forward P/E of 20.12.
+Digging into valuation, LSCC currently has a Forward P/E ratio of 34.96.
+For comparison, its industry has an average Forward P/E of 19.67, which means LSCC is trading at a premium to the group.

 The Zacks Industry Rank includes is listed in order from best to worst in terms of the average Zacks Rank of the individual companies within each of these sectors.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.